simonlabcode/bam2bakR/README.md

 ```
 where `../` means navigate up one directory.

-The next parameter denotes the sample names of any -s4U control samples (i.e., samples that were not fed s4U or a similar metabolic label):
+The next parameter you have to set denotes the sample names of any -s4U control samples (i.e., samples that were not fed s4U or a similar metabolic label):

 ```
 control_samples: ['WT_ctl', `KO_ctl`]